 The data within a class are called data members or class field.

-Functions within a class are called function members or methods of the class
+Functions within a class are called function members or methods of the class struct vs. class

-Structure and classes are semantically equivalent.
-In general, struct represents passive objects, while class active objects 2/46
+Structures and classes are semantically equivalent.
+In general, struct represents passive objects, while class active objects